KIRKEE 1914-1918 MEMORIAL

-The KIRKEE 1914-1918 MEMORIAL commemorates more than 1,800 servicemen and women who died in India during the First World War, who are buried in civil and cantonment cemeteries in India and Pakistan* where their graves were considered to be unmaintainable.
-The Commission is currently working to reinstate the original graves of a large number of the individuals commemorated here, and as a result the official commemoration of some of these individuals has been reverted back to their original burial location, although their names will still remain on the KIRKEE 1914-1918 MEMORIAL for the foreseeable future.
+The KIRKEE 1914-1918 MEMORIAL was built to commemorate more than 1800 servicemen and women who died in India during the First World War, who were buried in civil and cantonment cemeteries in India and Pakistan* whose graves were considered to be unmaintainable after India gained its independence in 1947.
+For several years now, the Commission has been working to reinstate the original graves of a large number of these individuals and to date, the official commemoration of over 1000 individuals have been reverted back to their original burial location.
+However, their names will remain on the KIRKEE 1914-1918 MEMORIAL for the foreseeable future.
 This total also includes the names of 629 servicemen whose remains were brought from Bombay (Sewri) Cemetery for re-interment here in 1962, and are buried in the grassed area between the Memorial and the Cross of Sacrifice.

 On the same memorial are commemorated almost 200 East and West African servicemen who died in non-operational zones in India in the Second World War, and whose graves either cannot be located or are so situated that maintenance is not possible.

 The memorial stands within KIRKEE WAR CEMETERY, which was created to receive Second World War graves from the western and central parts of India where their permanent maintenance could not be assured.

 The cemetery contains 1668 Commonwealth burials of the Second World War.